tyler-ruff/oceancarservice-com/content/_index.md

-      We specialize in medium to large group and individuals, usually going to events or to catch flights.
+      We specialize in medium to large group and individuals, usually going to events or to catch flights

       We only do prearranged work, so please get in touch for a quote or to book a trip!